bahamas10/bash-style-guide/README.md

 ### Variable Declaration

-Avoid uppercase variable names unless there's a good reason to use them.
+Avoid uppercase variable names unless they 1. are constants or 2. are exported to the environment using `export`.
 Don't use `let` or `readonly` to create variables.  `declare` should *only* be used for associative arrays.  `local` should *always* be used in functions.

 ``` bash
 # wrong